 Support group and strategy sessions for faculty who wish to pursue promotion to full professor.
 Includes two respected senior faculty mentors who understand various Associate traps.
 Co-mentors: Mary Lowe (Physics) and Matt Mulcahy (History).
 More information.

 Faculty reading, writing, and interest groups nurture scholarly activity and cross-disciplinary intellectual community.
 Academic Affairs is happy to partner on the creation and maintenance of these building blocks of faculty life.
 There are several active faculty groups on campus, including on peace and justice, sustainability, and research in the humanities, and many more possibilities.
 Academic Affairs is open to partnering on any additional efforts to engage faculty across divisions.
-The office can help coordinate meeting space and provide modest funds for books, refreshments, etc. Contact Brian Norman if you are forming a group and want to discuss how Academic Affairs can support your efforts.
+The office can help coordinate meeting space and provide modest funds for books, refreshments, etc. Contact Cheryl Moore-Thomas if you are forming a group and want to discuss how Academic Affairs can support your efforts.
 More information.

 Developing a Writing Routine, Brian Norman, Associate Vice President for Faculty Affairs and Diversity

 A 5-step reflection and schedule process to integrate writing as a professional habit and daily routine, not the stuff of binge sessions, romantic inspiration, or harried deadlines.

 "Writing 20 Minutes.
 Every.
 Single.
 Day."
 Ryan Cordell, Chronicle of Higher Education, 10 Feb 2014